Felling in forest. Foto: Bo Persson

 • Producer Price Index home sales (HMPI) which measures the price development of products produced by Swedish companies for sale in Sweden (the figure below only refers to industry and production of minerals excluding food production).

 The base year for the three different index series is 1996.
-The average for all felling (both regeneration felling and thinning) in current prices is also added after being indexed with the same base year.
-The two different index series that measure prices at the producer level have a greater increase than the consumer price index and the costs for felling from 1996 to 2024.
+The average for all felling in current prices is also added after being indexed with the same base year.
+The two different index series that measure prices at the producer level have a greater increase than the consumer price index and the costs for felling from 1996 to 2025.

 Costs for silvicultural measures and pre-commercial thinning

-• planting (including plants) has increased by 6 percent to SEK 7 480 per hectare
+• planting (including plants) has increased marginally to SEK 7 520 per hectare

 Logotype Official Statistics of Sweden